Don’t let anyone fool you: Even with paper ballots, Wisconsin’s elections are subject to the security risks national experts warn about.

 In about half the other states, local clerks routinely conduct some sort of voting-machine audits during the canvass—the period right after an election, before they declare results final.
 Some are more thorough than others, but Wisconsin clerks don’t do any at all.

 That is the biggest security hole in Wisconsin elections.
 Our local election officials trust the computers so completely that they don't even attempt to detect any Election-Day vote miscounts.
-If they do not detect them, they cannot correct them, and hackers or glitches win.
+If they do not detect them, hackers or glitches win.

 The good news is how easily and cheaply this hole can be patched.
 Statutes tell our county clerks and boards of canvass to review the election results before they certify them, but don’t prescribe specifics about how they are to do that.
 Wisconsin voters need to demand that our county election officials choose rigorous canvass procedures, not sloppy or incomplete ones.